mindspore-ai/docs/tutorials/source_en/use/data_preparation/converting_datasets.md

     The field type can be int32, int64, float32, float64, string, or bytes.
     The field shape can be a one-dimensional array represented by [-1], a two-dimensional array represented by [m, n], or a three-dimensional array represented by [x, y, z].
     > 1. The type of a field with the shape attribute can only be int32, int64, float32, or float64.
-    > 2. If the field has the shape attribute, prepare the data of `numpy.ndarray` type and transfer the data to the `write_raw_data` API.
+    > 2. If the field has the shape attribute, prepare the data type as `numpy.ndarray` before transferring the data to the `write_raw_data` API.

     Examples:
     - Image classification